Brace for impact: ECDLP challenges for quantum cryptanalysis: Challenges calibration: Quantum resources

 \subsection{Interpretation}

 Equations \eqref{eq:budget}-\eqref{eq:runtime} isolate the levers that matter.
 Improving the physical-to-threshold ratio $p/p_{\mathrm{th}}$ reduces $d$ and hence area quadratically; faster cycle time $\tau$ compresses wall time linearly; better non-Clifford throughput $F\,r_{\mathrm{fac}}$ eliminates supply bottlenecks.
 Biased bosonic qubits change the geometry entirely by shifting protection to the dominant error channel and by enabling high-rate LDPC protection with strictly local checks.
 Within this framework, the present, reasonable range for a 256-bit ECDLP break runs from millions of physical qubits (conservative surface code) down to a few times $10^{4}$ cat qubits (LDPC cat code), with repetition cat code in between \cite{Fowler2009_SurfaceCodeCosts,fowler2012surface,Litinski2019,GidneyEkera2019_RSA2048,Gouzien2023_ECC,ruiz2025ldpc}.
+Width-optimized ECDLP variants can lower logical qubit counts further, but current constructions do so by increasing total non-Clifford work by orders of magnitude and therefore do not tighten this practical physical range \cite{Chevignard2026_ECDLP}.
 The next section reviews the historical evolution of these estimates and plots crossing timelines under the same modeling assumptions.